SaliBhdr/typhoon-url-signer/README.md

 ```
 The validate() method will throw one these 2 errors:
-1) SignatureMissingException : if the url has no `sg` parameter in it
+1) SignatureMissingException : If the url has no `sg` parameter in it
-2) SignatureNotValidException : if the `sg` parameter is not a valid one
+2) SignatureNotValidException : If the `sg` parameter is not a valid one
+3) SignatureTimestampMissingException : If the url has no `ts` parameter in it
+4) SignatureUrlExpiredException : If the link is expired

+**Note 1:** If you want to handle exceptions, All exceptions are extended from `UrlSignerException`
+**Note 2:** The Url expiration and missing timestamp exception are throw when you define a ttl (time to live)

 ### Laravel